 The local build-operate-transfer consortium, TAV Airports Holding, and its construction consultant, Turner International, retained Thornton Tomasetti and Tuncel Engineering of Istanbul to analyze the damage, evaluate the seismic resistance of the structure and develop a scheme to improve its seismic performance.

 - In four months, the team devised and implemented an ingenious plan, including solutions never before used, for a seismic upgrade that would enable the terminal to remain functional in the event of another major quake, and for completion of construction on schedule.

-The retrofit scheme was developed through an unusual combination of techniques.
-The engineers brought in specialists in seismic analysis who used sophisticated research tools to help identify the damage, determine how to reinforce the building and test the efficacy of the proposed solutions.
-The technical team decided to isolate the steel-frame roof, by installing friction pendulum bearings as seismic isolators at the tops of the columns supporting it.
-These allow the roof to swing independently from side to side during an earthquake, reducing the demand on the columns below.
+- The retrofit scheme involved isolating the steel-frame roof by installing friction pendulum bearings as seismic isolators at the tops of the columns supporting it.
+These allow the roof to swing independently during an earthquake, reducing the demand on the columns below.
 The concrete columns were steel-jacketed and filled with grout for increased resistance and ductility.

 - In strengthening seismic resistance beyond local design requirements, the upgrade should enable the building to withstand a design magnitude quake 50 percent stronger than that of the 1999 event.